ADartsmelia/book_rag_assistant/docs/README.md

 ## 📄 License

-MIT License - see LICENSE file for details
+see LICENSE file for details

 ## 🙏 Acknowledgments